animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-The thing that we see here is that all the type of services have been registered with the same interface.
+The thing that we see here is that all the types of services have been registered with the same interface.
 But let's try and use it in the way we are generally used to and see what happens.

 ```c#
 public Function_0_Problem(IService singletonService, IService scopedService, IService transientService)